PinkDiamond1/boba-docs/faq.md

 ## What is Boba Network?

-Boba Network is an Optimistic Rollup that combines the great open source work done by [Optimism](https://community.optimism.io) with the research and development effort of the Enya team on swap-based onramp, fast exit and cross-chain bridging.
+Boba Network is an Optimistic Rollup that combines the great open source work done by [Optimism](https://community.optimism.io) with the research and development effort of the Enya team on swap-based onramp, fast exit, cross-chain bridging and other features.

 We chose to build on Optimism because it is essentially a modified version of Ethereum, which makes it relatively easy to ensure EVM and Solidity compatibility, minimizing the efforts required to migrate smart contracts from L1 to L2.